 2. Know the Various Types of Linux Operating Systems

-Unlike Windows — and for that matter, macOS — the Linux operating system can appear on your web hosting server in several different ways.
-Open-source developers have customized Linux into various distributions to meet differing needs of users.
+Unlike Windows — and for that matter, macOS — the Linux operating system can appear in your web hosting service in several different ways.
+Open-source developers have customized Linux into various distributions to meet the differing needs of users.
 The most popular Linux distributions are:

 - Linux Mint

 The specific distribution used on your shared hosting account shouldn’t make much of a difference — the web hosting service provider makes that selection based on ease of use, cost, support, and reliability.

 Larger businesses or more experienced developers might install different distributions on a VPS hosting plan or Linux dedicated server based on specific goals or preferences.

 3. Know the Types of Linux Servers, Too

 Linux hosting comes in a variety of formats and handles the hosting needs of everyone from individual people to enterprise organizations.
 We’ve broken out our favorite hosts at each level, from shared to dedicated servers.

 Shared hosting servers house hundreds or thousands of websites at once.
 With a price tag of less than $5, you’d be surprised how many features A2 Hosting packs into its shared plans.

 The high-value host offers 24/7 network monitoring and enhanced security, along with support through phone, email, and chat.
 Like SiteGround, A2 Hosting gives customers blazing-fast SSD infrastructure perfectly optimized to deliver speedy page loads.

 A virtual private server, or VPS, gives website owners more control over the computing resources and environment allotted to their accounts.
 InMotion Hosting also runs CentOS and includes free security patches and updates for the operating system.